 Advanced Repertory Class – The institute has advanced repertory classes which study specific pieces beyond the Suzuki repertory.
 The repertory selected for 2013 is:

-Violin: Mozart: Concerto No. 3 in G, first movement
+Violin: Mozart: Concerto in A Major, first movement

 Chamber Music – Students who are 13 and older or in Book 6 and above can choose to participate in a string quartet or other chamber music ensemble coached by NCSI faculty.
 These groups are organized according to age and repertoire level.